Volker Beck (politician)

 Volker Beck (born 12 December 1960) is a German politician.
 From 1994 to 2017, he was a member of the Bundestag, the German federal parliament, for the Green Party.
 Beck served as the Green Party Speaker for Legal Affairs from 1994 to 2002, and as the Green Party Chief Whip in the Bundestag till 2013.
-He was spokesman of the Green Parliamentary Group for interior affairs and religion.
-In 2014 he was elected President of the German-Israeli Parliamentary Friendship Group of the German Bundestag.
+He was also spokesperson for the Green Parliamentary Group for interior affairs and religion.